mkoenigb/OSM-Geofabrik_Universal-QML-Style/README.md

 QGIS 3.4 or later is required to run this set as intended.
 When using older versions some styles might not work as intended.

 # How to use / install
-Download the repository and create your QGIS Project in the main folder.
+Download the repository and create your QGIS Project in the main folder, or just use ExampleProject.qgs.
-Add your OSM data downloaded from http://download.geofabrik.de/ as .shp.zip format and add it to your project.
+Add your OSM data downloaded from http://download.geofabrik.de/ as .shp.zip format and unpack it to Geofabrikdata folder.
-Now add the .qml files via right-clicking on each layer -> properties -> style -> load style.
+Now add the .qml files via right-clicking on each layer -> properties -> style -> load style (Not necessary when using ExampleProject.qgs).
 Of course you can also use another folder structure.
 To keep symbols just open the .qml files with a texteditor and replace all paths.
 Suggested layerorder: